 Resistors are the most basic and most commonly used electronic components of electronic circuits.
 Resistors are generally represented by letter symbols such as R, RN, RF, FS, PR in electrical schematic drawings.
 The resistance value marked on the resistor is the nominal resistance.
-The basic unit of resistance is ohms, expressed in Ω. In practice, thousands of ohms (KΩ) and megohms (MΩ) are also commonly used.
+The basic unit of resistance is ohms, expressed in Ω. In practice, thousands of Kiloohms (KΩ) and megaohms (MΩ) are also commonly used.
 For reference, conversion relationship between these are similar to the metric system and not like computer memory.
 The conversions are 1 KΩ = 1000 Ω and 1 MΩ = 1000 KΩ = 1000000 Ω (as examples).

 1. Insurance resistor

 Fusible resistors can also be called a fuse resistor.
 The fuse resistor has a dual function.
 Under normal conditions, it has the electrical characteristics of a common resistor.
-Once the voltage in the circuit rises, the current increases or a component is damaged, the fuse resistor is blown for a specified period of time.
+Once If the voltage in the circuit rises, the current increases or a component is damaged, the fuse resistor is blown for a specified period of time.
 This protects the circuit from damage.
 There are mainly chip-type fuse resistors in the computer motherboard, which are mainly used for power supply of the interface circuit.
 The fuses in the circuit generally are chip type, black exclusion, gray in-line and PTC.
 In the circuit, the fuse resistor is indicated by F. Of course, there are many 0Ω resistors in the circuit, which also acts as insurance for keeping things regulated.

 2. Row resistor

 A row resistor is a combined resistor that is integrated with discrete resistors arranged in a regular pattern.
 This is also known as an integrated resistor.
-It is a resistor network with small size, regularization, and high precision.
+It is a resistor network with a small size, regularity and high precision.
 It is suitable for electronic equipment and computer circuits.
 In the circuit, the row resistance is generally expressed in RN.
 The main resistance of the main board in the main board is 8 pin resistance.
 Generally, the pull-up resistor or the lower resistor is used on the data transmission line.

 Direct Resistor Markings

 The straight-label method refers to directly marking the type of the resistor, the nominal resistance value, the allowable error, the rated power, and other parameters on the surface of the resistor.
-Such as the resistance marked: 47KΩ ± 5% or 3.3Ω.
+Such as the resistance marked:For instance a resistor can be marked: "47KΩ ± 5% or 3.3Ω".
 It can also be represented by a number plus a character: 4K7 means 4.7KΩ or 4Ω7 means 4.7Ω

 4. Numerical Resistor Markings